-The minimum voltage range given in Annex 4 of Regulation No. 128 shall be used as a default for electrical and photometrical tests of LED substitute light sources.
-An additional minimum flux requirement at significant voltage drop shall be given in the data sheet to guarantee a minimum light output comparable to filament light sources (e.g. at 9V at least 20% of the objective luminous flux at test voltage).
+The minimum voltage range and the corresponding luminous flux tolerances given in Annex 4 of Regulation No. 128 should be used as a default for electrical and photometrical tests of LED substitute light sources.
+An additional minimum flux requirement at significant voltage drop should be given in the data sheet to guarantee a minimum light output comparable to filament light sources (e.g. at 9V at least 20% of the objective luminous flux at test voltage for a 12V type).